San Antonio: History

 German immigrants founded smaller surrounding towns such as New Braunfels, Castroville, Boerne, Comfort, Fredericksburg, and Bulverde, all towns far out from San Antonio.
 However, the Germans were then drawn to San Antonio for work, and many buildings and streets still bear German names such as Wurzbach, Huebner, and Jones Maltsberger, and Wiederstein.
 The German impact on San Antonio was great, in the early 1900s it is estimated that at least 1/3 of San Antonio was ethnically German.
 Many descendants of German immigrants in San Antonio spoke Texas German up to the fifth or sixth generations.
 Texas German is a dialect of German that evolved when the German language was separated from Germany.
 Texas German is best described as an anglicized-German dialect with a Texas twang.
 Many older generations in New Braunfels and Fredericksburg still speak Texas German to this day.

-In 1877, following the Reconstruction Era, developers constructed the first railroad to San Antonio, connecting it to major markets and port cities.
+In 1877, following the Reconstruction Era, the Galveston, Harrisburg, & San Antonio Railroad became the first railroad to reach San Antonio, connecting it to major markets and port cities.
 Texas was the first state to have major cities develop by railroads rather than waterways.
 In Texas, the railroads supported a markedly different pattern of development of major interior cities, such as San Antonio, Dallas and Fort Worth, compared to the historical development of coastal port cities in the established eastern states.

 At the beginning of the 20th century, the streets of the city's downtown were widened to accommodate street cars and modern traffic.
 At that time, many of the older historic buildings were demolished in the process of this modernization.

 Since the late twentieth century, San Antonio has had steady population growth.
 The city's population has nearly doubled in 35 years, from just over 650,000 in the 1970 census to an estimated 1.2 million in 2005, through both population growth and land annexation (the latter has considerably enlarged the physical area of the city).
 In 1990, the United States Census Bureau reported San Antonio's population as 55.6% Hispanic or Latino, 7.0% Black or African American, and 36.2% non-Hispanic white.

 The San Antonio Missions National Historical Park and The Alamo became UNESCO World Heritage sites in 2015 and the city was designated a UNESCO "City of Creativity for Gastronomy" in 2017, one of only 26 gastronomy creative cities in the world.

 With the increase in professional jobs, San Antonio has become a destination for many college-educated persons, most recently including African Americans in a reverse Great Migration from northern and western areas.